nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### What's next?

-In the next step we will take a look at how we track additional information to an input file.
+In the next step we will take a look at how we track additional information related to an input file.

 ---